DenidyaFadiya/CohortAnalysis/README.md

 ### Count the data with the same Customer_id to see the transactions per Customer_id
 From the table each customer’s starts with 1 and every count_data will calculate each time the transactions happened.

-## I am going to make temporary table so we don’t have to call the CTE over and over again

 ## 1st Temp Table (#CleanedData)